hellory4n/starry3d/README.md

 # starry3d

-> [!WARNING]
-> This is in active development.
-It may be janky, or worse, busted.

-3D renderer for voxel graphics and other fancy crapfrick.
+3D game engine for voxel graphics and other fancy crapfrick.

 ## Features